Yuzhen11/More_Effective_Cpp/ch4_efficiency.md

 These conversions occur only when passing objects by value or reference-to-const.
 They do not occur when passing an object to a reference-to-non-const parameter.

+An error will be reported.

 In this case, no temporary is created.
 Pass by reference means it's ok to modify it, but you are modifying a temporary.

 For return value, there are return value optimization.

 Unnamed objects offer compilers more flexibility in optimization than named objects.

 Train yourself to look for places where temporary objects may be created.
-Anytime you see a reference-to-cosnt parameter, the possiblity exists that a temporary will be created to bind to that parameter.
+Anytime you see a reference-to-const parameter, the possiblity exists that a temporary will be created to bind to that parameter.

 ## Item 20: Facilitate the return value optimization